-SD 10 IMO will establish goal-based standards for the design and construction of new ships.
+SD 10 IMO will apply goal-based standards for maritime safety.

-The related performance indicator is: 18
+The related performance indicator is: 18 The related Key Performance Indicators are: A and B

 Enhancing the profile of shipping, quality culture and environmental conscience

 - SD 11 IMO, in partnership with other stakeholders, will seek to raise the profile of the safety, security and environmental records of shipping in the eyes of civil society by: - .1 actively publicizing the vital importance of shipping as a safe, secure and environmentally sound mode of transport for goods and people, and underlining the role of the Organization in that regard; and - .2 actively developing its community relations programmes.